Read our latest guidance and resources about therapy during COVID-19.

 Or you could consider becoming an elected member of our Board of Trustees and contribute to setting our overall strategy and policy, defining our goals, evaluating performance and ensuring that we comply with our governing documents and charitable objectives.

-Look out for vacancies on our committees or adjudication panels, and the call for nominations for our Board elections, on our website and our regular emails.
+Look out for vacancies on our committees or adjudication panels, and the call for nominations for our Board elections, on our vacancies page and in our regular emails.

 You can also contribute to shaping our work by responding to our surveys and consultations.
 We survey members from time to time to understand what’s important to you professionally so that we can best support you.

-We also seek your feedback through consultations on proposals such as revised of standards of education and training which will influence psychotherapy training.
+We also seek your feedback through consultations on proposals such as revisions of our Standards of Education and Training which will influence psychotherapy training.

-Look out for invitations to share your views on our website or by subscribing to our email news updates.
+Look out for invitations to share your views on our website by subscribing to our email updates, to subscribe log into your Member Area and select the tab 'My Mailing Preferences' from the 'My Profile' menu at the top of the page.

-Alternatively, you can join our Members Forum – a regular meeting which any member can attend and participate in discussions about UKCP’s work and strategic direction with other members and representatives from UKCP’s leadership.
+All members are welcome to attend our Members Forum meeting – a regular meeting where members can attend and participate in discussions about UKCP’s work and strategic direction with other members and representatives from UKCP’s leadership.

-Contact Governance Manager Alex Crawford on alex.crawford@ukcp.org.uk to find out when the next Forum is being held and register your attendance.
+Contact governance@ukcp.org.uk to find out when the next Forum is being held and to book your place.

 We encourage members to get together to discuss practice issues and developments within the profession by forming special interest groups and psychotherapy clubs, which we promote to other members.

 Special interest groups usually arise from informal peer groups of members who share a professional interest in a particular area.
-There are currently two active special interest groups:
+We don't currently have any active groups.
+If you're interested in setting one up and want some help with your communications please get in touch with communications@ukcp.org.uk

 If you’re interested in finding out how to set up your own group or club, please contact us at communications@ukcp.org.uk.